calumjs/promptflow-demo/README.md

 To interact with the LLM tool, you must establish a connection.
 There are two main types of connections:

+- **OpenAI**: if you opt for the OpenAI connection type, you will need to create an OpenAI account.
+Visit [OpenAI](https://platform.openai.com/) for more information.
-- **AzureOpenAI**: If you choose this connection type, create an Azure OpenAI service first.
+- **AzureOpenAI**: - **OpenAI**: Alternatively, if you choose this connection type, create an Azure OpenAI service first.
 For more details, please visit [Azure Open AI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/).
-- **OpenAI**: Alternatively, if you opt for the OpenAI connection type, you will need to create an OpenAI account.
-Visit [OpenAI](https://platform.openai.com/) for more information.

 Here are the commands to set up these connections: